birddograbbit/magic8-accuracy-predictor/QUICK_START_GUIDE.md

 ## 🆕 Just Trained Your Model?
 Run This First!

-If you just completed Phase 1 training (like the output shows), you need to convert your model:
+If you trained using the current `src/models/xgboost_baseline.py` script, your model is already saved in the correct format.
+Older models may need conversion:

 ```bash
 # Pull latest changes and fix everything